-Logitech First To Transition Video Collaboration Portfolio To Recycled Plastic And Next Life Materials
+Logitech First to Transition Video Collaboration Portfolio to Recycled Plastic and Next Life Materials

+● Existing Logitech video conference products being redesigned with recycled materials without price increase or quality change

+● Logitech Sight, Rally Bar Family, webcams, mice, headsets, keyboards already made with recycled materials

-LAUSANNE, Switzerland & SAN JOSE, Calif., January 30, 2024 /3BL/ - Today, Logitech (SIX: LOGN) (NASDAQ: LOGI) announced that all video collaboration devices that run on the CollabOS operating system will now be manufactured with next-life plastics, helping enterprise customers support their sustainability objectives.
+LAUSANNE, Switzerland & San Jose, Calif. – February 1, 2024 - Today, Logitech (SIX: LOGN) (NASDAQ: LOGI) announced that all video collaboration devices that run on the CollabOS operating system will now be manufactured with next-life plastics, helping enterprise customers support their sustainability objectives.
 Existing products– Rally Bar, Rally Bar Mini, Tap IP, Tap Scheduler, and Scribe– are being refreshed with materials that lower the carbon impact of each product.
 This provides organizations with a partner that in turn helps position them to better manage their carbon footprint.

 Efforts to reduce negative environmental impact have rapidly become a business imperative.
 In a recent survey of IT professionals by analyst firm Frost & Sullivan, 65% say that becoming a leader in environmental, social, governance and sustainability practices is a critical or very important business objective in the coming year.